International House, University of Queensland: History

 Planning commenced in 1955 through the Rotary Club of Brisbane, as part of the celebrations to mark the 50th anniversary of Rotary International.
 Professor White stepped down as Warden in December 1960 (he later took up a post at Canada's McGill University Faculty of Engineering), while planning continued under the auspices of a committee led by Bert Martin, businessman and district governor of Rotary International.
 On 15 June 1963, the Administrator of Queensland, Sir Alan Mansfield, unveiled the foundation stone for the residential college.
-According to institutional biographer Basil Shaw's authoritative account, “Eight years of erratic progress were over.
+According to institutional biographer Basil Shaw's authoritative account, "Eight years of erratic progress were over.
 They were years marked by expressions of racism and opposition in some quarters at the university; by bureaucratic red tape; by poor public recognition; and, despite the dedication of the fundraisers, by desultory financial responses and poor returns.
-(Yet it was)… determined that International House would open by March 1965.
-A lot had to be achieved in a short time."White F. International House and the Myth of the "Great White Father".
-Chapter 12 in: Miner with a Heart of Gold: biography of a mineral science and engineering educator.
-Op.cit. pages 123-128.
+(Yet it was)... determined that International House would open by March 1965.
+A lot had to be achieved in a short time."

 Bert Martin saw the project thorough to completion.
 As district governor of Rotary International District 35, he was president of the Council of International House for the period 1955 to 1962, and retained that position until the committee was replaced by the board of governors as the executive body of council in June 1962 following revision of the constitution.
 He became president of the board of governors in 1963, holding this office until 1986, thus completing thirty years of service to International House.

 When International House opened in 1965, Dr Ivor Cribb was appointed its first warden.

 Architecture

 The physical design of International House was led by eminent Queensland architect Stephen Trotter.
 In 1962, Trotter was awarded a travelling scholarship which he used to spend three months in subtropical regions of the world to develop ideas applicable to Brisbane.
 His study tour culminated in Cities in the Sun (published 1963), which detailed energy efficient and environmentally friendly design methods better suited to Queensland's climate than the prevailing European styles emerging in Sydney, Melbourne and Brisbane.
-His iconic design for IH was influenced by this then-novel train of thought and described as having both a distinctively ‘part Oriental, part early Queensland’ appearance.
+His iconic design for IH was influenced by this then-novel train of thought and described as having both a distinctively 'part Oriental, part early Queensland' appearance.
 The Courier-Mail, 19 December 1962, featured a photograph of the scale model of International House, and Trotter reported as saying that he thought "Queensland architecture would develop a more Asiatic character because of the similarity of the Asian and Queensland climates.
 Buildings in South-East Asia and India used large overhangs which incorporated verandahs and balconies, thus making optimum use of shade.
 Flow-through ventilation was achieved by the use of louvres."
 In 2011, IH recognized Trotter's contribution by investing him as a Fellow of International House.